oorkan/oorkan.dev/content/blog/linux/Linux How the name of Debian OS was formed.md

 title: "Linux: How the Name of Debian OS Was Formed?"
 date: 2020-04-24T02:51:11+04:00
 publishdate: 2020-04-24T02:51:11+04:00
+description: "The story behind the name of one of our favorite Linux operating systems - Debian."
 ---

 The word `Debian` was formed of names of the OS creator Ian Murdock and his then-girlfriend Debra Lynn.